xaratustrah/iqgui/README.md

 ## Installation and usage

-#### Windows binaries

-You can just use the program by using the binaries.
-In the release section of this repository there are binaries available for Windows.
-These have been tested also for Win-10.

 #### Just running it

 Alternatively you can just run the program as a python script.
 This code depends on the [iqtools library](https://github.com/xaratustrah/iqtools) library, so you need to [follow the installation instructions there](https://github.com/xaratustrah/iqtools#install--uninstall) first.